Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Switch models during session:

-# Change to Opus for complex task
+# Change to previous Opus for complex tasks

 /model claude-opus-4-20250514